vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

 Copy the part where we handle the pipeline in the `customTextPublisher` and delete the property.
-Move it into the `startValidation` function and delete the `validateText` call.
+Move it into the `startValidation` function and replace the `validateText` call.

 ```swift
 guard validationState == .idle, let validationType = ValidatorType(rawValue: viewModel.type.rawValue) else { return }